 Calcifications are bits of calcium that can show up on mammograms as small, bright white spots.

 Most calcifications are benign (not cancer).
 However, certain patterns of calcifications are suspicious and need more testing.
 Tight clusters or lines of tiny calcifications (microcalcifications) can be a sign of breast cancer.

 Calcifications are common, especially after age 50 .
-They may be related to past injury to the breast or an infection in the breast tissue (called mastitis) .
+They may be related to past injury to the breast or mastitis (an infection in the breast) .

 Ductal carcinoma in situ (DCIS) is a non-invasive breast cancer.

 On a mammogram, DCIS usually looks like a cluster of microcalcifications.
 It can be hard to know from a mammogram image whether the cluster is DCIS or invasive breast cancer.
-(A cluster of microcalcifications can also be a benign (not cancer) finding on a mammogram.
+(A cluster of microcalcifications can also be a benign finding on a mammogram.
 This means it's not cancer.)

 Learn about follow-up after an abnormal mammogram.

 Learn more about DCIS.

 Invasive breast cancer can appear as a white patch or mass on a mammogram.

 The tumor cells don't stay within the clear borders of the mass, but instead invade the nearby breast tissue.
 The outer edges of these cells look fuzzy or spiky (called spiculated).